r-world-devs/GitStats/tests/testthat/_snaps/set_host.md

       test_gitstats %>% set_host(api_url = "https://api.github.com", token = Sys.getenv(
         "GITHUB_PAT"), orgs = "pharmaverse") %>% set_host(api_url = "https://api.github.com",
         token = Sys.getenv("GITHUB_PAT"), orgs = "openpharma")
-    Message <cliMessage>
+    Message
       v Set connection to GitHub.
       v Set connection to GitHub.
-    Error <simpleError>
+    Condition
+      Error:
+      !
 You can not provide two hosts of the same API urls.
                      If you wish to change/add more organizations you can do it with `set_organizations()` function.

 # `Org` name is not passed to the object if it does not exist